maykinmedia/django-timeline-logger/README.rst

 Prerequisites
 =============

-This project uses `django.contrib.postgres.JSONField`, and as such, you need:
+This project uses ``django.contrib.postgres.JSONField``, and as such, you need:

-* at least Django 1.11
+* at least Django 2.2+
-* at least PostgreSQL 9.4
+* at least PostgreSQL 10
 * at least psycopg2 2.5.4